MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 <br>

-Check out this article for the nitty-gritty on event creation, hosting, and management, [checkout this article](../tutorials/creating-an-event.md).
+Check out this article for the nitty-gritty on [event creation, hosting, and management](../tutorials/creating-an-event.md).

 ### Build worlds